Frequently Asked Questions

-- Heating press platens such as OSB and plywood presses, laminating presses, rubber and plastic molding presses, circuit board presses.
+- Heating press platens such as OSB and plywood presses.

-- Heating calender and drying rolls such as for non-wovens, papermaking felts.
+- Heating drying rolls for non-wovens and papermaking felts.

-- Heating chemical, petrochemical and other process equipment such as reactors, heat exchangers, dryers, evaporators
+- Heating chemical, petrochemical and other process equipment such as reactors, heat exchangers, evaporators

 What are the advantages and drawbacks of these systems?